Getting Started

 RFCs are composed of clauses — atomic units of specification:

-govctl new clause RFC-0000:C-SCOPE "Scope" -s "Specification" -k normative
+govctl clause new RFC-0000:C-SCOPE "Scope" -s "Specification" -k normative

 Edit Clause Content

-govctl edit RFC-0000:C-SCOPE --stdin <<'EOF'
+govctl clause edit RFC-0000:C-SCOPE --stdin <<'EOF'

 The feature MUST do X.